Some people are better at romance recovery than others. Recent reports suggest that Elin Nordegren is struggling to accept

 ” together.
 Elin and Tiger divorced in the summer of 2010.

-Their marriage ended in scandal when it was revealed he’d had multiple affairs, and was soon after treated for an apparent sex addiction
+ended in scandal when it was revealed he’d had multiple affairs, and was soon after treated for an apparent sex addiction

 There are reports that Elin is dating again; she has been connected to billionaire Chris Cline.
 But that hasn’t seemed to make it easier for her to accept the fact that Tiger’s girlfriend is spending so much time with their children, and comments have been made about restricting his custody access.
 Though the trio managed to be civil at the kids little league games, it’s not difficult to imagine why there may be some tension behind closed doors.
 What can people do to ease that tension, leaving those bad feelings behind and trying to finally let them go?